Bodies of Ukrainian victims of Iran plane crash returned home

 Most of those on board were Iranians or dual nationals.
 Canada had 57 citizens on board.
 Nine of the Ukrainian citizens were crew members.

+“Today at Boryspil Airport the bereaved families and the whole nation have an opportunity to pay their respects to the Ukrainian crew and passengers of #PS752 who are now home,” Foreign Minister Vadym Prystaiko wrote on Twitter.

+“Deeply grateful for the messages of condolence & solidarity that we have received from around the world.”

-With President Volodymyr Zelenskiy looking on, coffins draped in the Ukrainian flag were carried one by one from a Ukrainian military plane to a waiting hearse at Kiev’s Boryspil airport.
+With President Volodymyr Zelenskiy looking on, coffins draped in the Ukrainian flag were carried one by one from a Ukrainian military plane to waiting hearses at the airport.

 Soldiers held up flags to represent the different nationalities of those who died.

 Relatives came to the airport carrying bunches of flowers.
 Airline staff, some in tears, were waiting on the tarmac.

-Iran announced on Saturday it would send the black boxes to Ukraine to be decoded, but did not say when this would happen.
-Iranian representatives are expected to travel to Ukraine this coming week.
+Some knelt down as the coffins passed them.

+Iran is trying to analyze the plane’s black boxes, the state IRNA news agency reported on Sunday, denying a report on Saturday that a decision had been taken to send the plane’s recorders to Ukraine.

 The plane disaster sparked unrest in Iran and added to international pressure on the country as it grapples with a longrunning dispute with the United States over its nuclear program and its influence in the region that briefly erupted into open conflict this month.

-Reporting by Ilya Zhegulev and Sergiy Karazy; Writing by Matthias Williams; Editing by Frances Kerry
+Writing by Matthias Williams; Editing by Frances Kerry